FAQs

 I am very careful to tailor my advice to field expectations, and to always seek additional information and background as to field conventions and practices.
 Oftentimes I will ask clients from other fields to do some leg work and find materials from senior colleagues that were successful, so that we both can thoroughly understand the field-specific expectations.
 I am also ready to admit when I feel I cannot be of assistance because the area is too far out of my realm of expertise.
 There have been a handful of those cases too.

 Yes I do.
 While the vast majority of my clients (by intention) are Ph.D. candidates, newly-minted Ph.D.s, young academics seeking permanent employment, and assistant professors seeking tenure, I do dedicate a part of my business to working with tenured people on grants, the mid-career job search, and writing.
+I’ve even worked with a couple of Deans.
 I do this on a case by case basis, since I always want to be sure that I can offer meaningful assistance.
+The rate for tenured folks is $240/hour for job documents (pls inquire about rates for book proposals, career consultations, etc.).
 I encourage anyone senior who is wondering about it to contact me directly by email at gettenure@gmail.com to discuss.

 Do you work with men?

-Unfortunately, I don’t have any means of tracking the success of my clients because unless they get back in touch to tell me the results of their search, I have no way of knowing.
-Many of them do get back in touch, and I always post those results on the Facebook page (anonymously of course, but with field and rank of school included).
-Not all of my clients are successful in gaining tenure track employment by any means, but many of them are.
-And what I find most compelling is how many of them tell me that regardless of the outcome of the search, they can see how vastly stronger their documents and self-presentation has become from working with me, and how much more confident they feel in their career efforts.
+I am determined not to fetishize a single definition of “success” that feeds into the academy’s cult-like and narrow-minded valorization of the R1 tenure track position as the only legitimate career outcome.
+While many of my clients (and readers!) do get in touch to tell me about getting the job (and btw, then I often get to work with them negotiating the offer), and I always post those results on the Facebook page (anonymously of course), I have never in the 10 years of TPII kept a formal record of outcomes.
+What I can say is this: Not all of my clients are successful in gaining tenure track employment by any means, but virtually all of them see an improvement in their “traction” on the market–ie, their success in getting short-listed and interviewed.
+What I find most compelling is how many of them tell me that regardless of the outcome of the search, they can see how vastly stronger their documents and self-presentation has become from working with me, and how much more confident they feel in their career efforts.
+Thus what my clients consider “success” takes many different forms ultimately.

 Any other questions?
 Email me at gettenure@gmail.com.
 I love to hear from clients and always respond.